schorschii/Companion4Linux/README.md

 update-desktop-database
 ```

 Open Confluence in your web browser, open a document and click on "Edit".
 Your browser will ask you now to allow executing Companion4Linux.
+A desktop notification will appear informing you about the current companion activity.

 **Further hints:**
+- File monitoring will be cancelled as soon as the desktop notification is closed.
+Make sure that the notification is visible until you finished editing your document.
 - Temporary files will be saved in `~/.cache/companion/tmp` and config files in `~/.config/companion`.
 Please ensure that you have write permissions in that directories.
 - When executing `firefox` in the terminal, you can see the Companion4Linux output.
 Check this output for troubleshooting and before reporting bugs.